fwip/mtg_pronouns/reworded_cards.md

 **Enchantment**

-At the beginning of each player's upkeep, they reveals a card at random from their hand.
+At the beginning of each player's upkeep, that player reveals a card at random from their hand.
 If it's a land card, the player puts it onto the battlefield.
 Otherwise, the player casts it without paying its mana cost if able.

 Wild Growth G
 ---------------